Zwinkele/calculus-solver/README.md

 # calculus-solver

+To run our solver, simply use "stack run".
+It will ask for the user to input an expression to simplify,
+    like "d/dx(a+b)", and then print out the results in a (not very) pretty format.
+    We plan to implement printing to a prettier format during the last week of the project.
+    You can also try "stack test" to make sure our tests work, but it won't be very illuminating.

 Current progress:

     - The data structures that we expect to need for the project are in Structures.hs.

     - Parsing of expressions and laws is implemented in Parser.hs, and we also have a function to read laws from a .txt file.

     - Derivation.hs has the first draft of our code to produce calculations.
         We're not really happy with how messy it is; ideally we would take advantage of the monadic structure of Maybe and List to make it a bit less verbose.
         We plan to implement special logic for the laws d/dx(constant)=0 and d/dx(x)=1.
         We also will need special logic for dealing with constants like 2x-2x=0 or 1+2=3.

 Hardcoded logic:
     - d/dx(x) = 1
     - d/dx(int) = 0
+        - more generally, d/dx(anything without an x)=0
     - all math w/ constants and +,-,*,^